makise-homura/kexec-e2k/README.md

 * `-M`: Don't unload module bound to PCI Express device implementing current framebuffer (has no effect if `-b` is given)
 * `-P`: Don't remove PCI Express device implementing current framebuffer (has no effect if `-b` is given)
 * `-B`: Ignored (for backwards compatibility)
-* `-x`: Don't perform actual kexec_lintel but everything preceeding it
+* `-x`: Don't perform actual kexec call, but everything preceeding it

 When starting kernel image: